 Identify consumers

-To associate requests with consumers, provide a to the ApitallyMiddleware that takes a HttpRequest object as an argument and returns a consumer identifier or None.
+To associate requests with consumers, provide a callback function in the middleware settings that takes a HttpRequest object as an argument and returns a consumer identifier, an ApitallyConsumer object or None.

 Now the Consumers page in the Apitally dashboard shows you information about all consumers that have made requests to your application.
 You can also filter insights on other the dashboards by consumer and better understand how each of them use your application.